 - A strong commitment and history of contributing to diversity and equity in education settings.

 Typically, these skills and experience result from considerable experience as a founder, administrator and/or strong lead teacher in a charter school.
 An advanced degree in education, research, public policy, or related area, as well as substantial experience in increasingly responsible positions are also preferred.

 How to Apply

-Please send both, cover letter and resume, as one PDF or Word document.
+Please send both cover letter and resume as combined as one single PDF or Word document.
 The cover letter should answer the following questions: